groupdocs-parser/GroupDocs.Parser-Products/content/parser/net/_index.en.md

     # code sample loop
     - title: "Extract barcodes from images"
       content: |
-        .NET API makes it easy for C# developers to extract barcodes from documents by implementing a few easy steps.
+        Use our .NET API to extract [barcodes](https://docs.groupdocs.com/parser/net/extract-barcodes-from-document/) from images:
-        {{< landing/code title="Extract barcodes from images">}}
+        {{< landing/code title="Extract barcodes from images in C#">}}
         ```csharp {style=abap}
-        // Create an instance of Parser class
+        // Load source image to Parser
-        using (var parser = new Parser(fileName))
+        using (var parser = new Parser("source.jpg"))
         {
             // Check if the file supports barcode extracting
             if (parser.Features.Barcodes)
             {
-                // Extract barcodes from the file.
+                // Extract barcodes from the file
                 var barcodes = parser.GetBarcodes();

                 // Iterate over barcodes